 Reminder to make sure that your flow in Junip is enabled, this means it will start sending events to Attentive, but Attentive won't actually send any messages until you've enabled the automation on their platform.
 That's why we suggest enabling this asap and then using the Attentive journey status as the final check to enable when you're ready.

-This guide walks you through the process for creating a basic review request flow & message in Attentive, this is what we'll use to automatically request reviews after a customer's order is fulfilled / delivered and is the priority to start.
+This guide walks you through the process of creating a review request journey & message in Attentive.
+After a customer's order is fulfilled or delivered, we will use this to automatically request reviews.
+This is our top priority.

 Enable & check the integration